 U.S. Tax Form 8829—Expenses for Business Use of Your Home

-Form 8829, Expenses for Business Use of Your Home, is an important form for many business owners who use part of their home for business.
-But it can be a little daunting, especially since it references other forms.
+Form 8829, Expenses for Business Use of Your Home, is an important tax form for many small business owners who use part of their home for business.
+It covers direct and indirect expenses, but can be a little daunting, especially since it references other tax forms too.

 What Is Tax Form 8829?

-If you have a home office and want to take advantage of deducting related expenses, you’ll want to take a look at Form 8829.
-This form is one way that you can deduct the allowable expenses on your tax return, potentially saving you a lot of money on your tax bill.
+If you have a home office and want to take advantage of deducting home office expenses, you’ll want to take a look at Form 8829.
+This form is one way to deduct the allowable business percentage of expenses on your tax return, potentially saving you a lot of money on your tax bill.
 Form 8829 gets filed along with your 1040 personal tax return.

 Who Can Use Tax Form 8829?